KrolikPDX/iOS-OpenWeather/README.md

 ## Overview

-iOS-OpenWeather is a weather app that uses the OpenWeatherMap API data using SwiftUI and Swift!
+iOS-OpenWeather is a weather app that uses data pulled from OpenWeatherMap One Call API! (https://openweathermap.org/api/one-call-api)

-Get weather information through a daily hourly format, or a 5-day forecast! iOS-OpenWeather incorporates:
+Get weather information through an hourly, daily, and forecast format. iOS-OpenWeather incorporates:

 - SwiftUI
 - API implementation